apache/spark/README.md

 You can set the MASTER environment variable when running examples to submit examples to a cluster.
-This can be a mesos:// or spark:// URL, "yarn-cluster" or "yarn-client" to run on YARN, and "local" to run locally with one thread, or "local[N]" to run locally with N thread.
+This can be a mesos:// or spark:// URL, "yarn-cluster" or "yarn-client" to run on YARN, and "local" to run locally with one thread, or "local[N]" to run locally with N threads.
 You can also use an abbreviated class name if the class is in the `examples` package.
 For instance: